jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

                      iterating upon the design may help, if the business can afford it.

-## Proves and programs
+## Proofs and programs
-I pondered on proves in software and how dependent types interplay.
+I pondered on proofs in software and how dependent types interplay.
 Is the design I dreamed up correct?
 How do you know this?